ericbulloch/kwmd/concepts/injection.md

 There are are few scenarios to consider regarding the user_id input.
 First, if the user passes in an integer value, one of two things can happen.
 It will either find a record that matches the id or it will not.
 If a user passes in the value of 3, the database will return the record for alice.
 If they pass in the value of 4, the database will return nothing.

 What if they don't pass in an integer?
 What if they pass in a string?
 Better yet, what if they pass in another SQL command?
 This is the idea of sql injection.
-Here are 3 different ways this script could be used for a SQL injection attack:
+Here are some different ways this script could be used for a SQL injection attack:

 #### Get all records